I offer some (limited) individualized, one-on-one services, yes.

 I have complete respect for writers who have reached this understanding and who are trying to make that leap.
 It inspires me profoundly to be a part of these moments in their lives.

-Coaching spots open up in my schedule one or two times a year—usually starting January—and require an unblinking commitment from both of us to be successful.
+Coaching spots usually open up in my schedule once a year—usually either in the fall or at the new year—and require an unblinking commitment from both of us to be successful.
 We sign a formal agreement that we make to one another at the start dictating the details of our work.
 Our agreements can look all kinds of different ways (you don’t even have to be local to northern California to work with me in this way), but what they have in common with one another is an unwavering commitment to followthrough, and an initial assessment period that requires you to be honest about what you want to accomplish and what it is that you need to change about your current approach in order to get yourself to the other side.
 Putting the working agreement together is a dialogic process: We start from a series of questions about your vision, needs, and current writing practices and from there develop a working plan (some combination of periodic checkins, meetings, page deadlines + feedback turnarounds, hot-moment sessions, and potential other custom elements) that will actually get you where you want to go.

 Coaching is not ‘magical manuscript ease,’ and does not guarantee its own success.
 I do not take on coaching clients for periods of less than six months because we do actually move mountains.

 My client load for this kind of work is currently full.
-The next time I will be accepting inquiries from prospective one-on-one clients will be in fall 2017 for working agreements beginning in January 2018.
-If you’d like me to send you my questionnaire for prospective coaching clients at that time, send me an email at rgouirand [at] gmail [dot] com before November of 2017, and I will add your name to the list of writers to notify when I know how many openings I may have for the coming year.
+The next time I will be accepting inquiries from prospective one-on-one clients will be in summer/fall 2018 for starting dates in 2019.
+If you’d like me to send you my questionnaire for prospective coaching clients at that time, send me an email at rgouirand [at] gmail [dot] com, and I will add your name to the list of writers to notify when I know how many openings I may have for the coming year.
 If you haven’t worked with me before, you should know that I give priority to writers who have been in workshop with me for a year or more–I would recommend checking out the ‘Programs’ tab and trying to get into a workshop that will help you develop a regular writing practice in the meantime.

 MANUSCRIPT READS AND FREELANCE EDITING